warizz/blog/content/blog/best-of-2018/index.md

 - __New item__, nothing.
 I barely bought anything new this year (clothes excluded) but I still put it this list just to brag about buying less.

 - __Trip__, [ABC trekking (Nepal)](https://photos.app.goo.gl/eQ8t8eVvBQPoZc2n8).
 2nd time to Nepal (my first was EBC trekking).
 This time was better because I went there with my girl and it was super fun.
 I will never want to travel without her again.

+- __Word__, Focus.
+Simple but difficult to execute because we have so many distractions these days.
+I use this word to remind myself that don't give a shit about things that don't matter, set goals, prioritize and one step at a time.